-There’s just something about a castles beauty, history and mystery that is ever-alluring.
-People travel all over the world (mainly Europe) to view their magnificent architecture.
-However, did you know that there are castles to visit in Canada too?
+There's just something about a castle's beauty, history and mystery that is ever-alluring.
+People travel worldwide (mainly in Europe) to view the magnificent architecture.
+However, do you know there are castles to visit in Canada, too?

 Many of the castles and castle-like buildings across Canada were either constructed as hotels for railway companies or were private residences of wealthy Canadians.
 A few others were built as government buildings to house legislators.
-So while the majority found here can’t be properly described as true castles (a fortified structure), they were built to give the appearance of a castle.
-And are as equally wonderful to look at.
+So, while the majority found here can't be properly described as true castles (fortified structures), they were built to give the appearance of a castle.
+And are equally wonderful to look at.

-The castles and castle-like structures are spread all across the country, with the majority in Quebec.
+The castles and castle-like structures are spread throughout the country, with the majority in Quebec.
 My original intent was to highlight them all.
 However, during my research, I discovered so many castle-like structures that this article showcases those found in Western Canada (BC to Manitoba).

 The following list will show you highlights of the structures open for public viewing.
-And as mentioned above, many of the castles are also hotels, which means you truly can live out your dream and sleep like royalty!
+And as mentioned, many of the castles are also hotels.
+This means you can live out your dream and sleep like royalty in a Canadian Castle!

-*The featured image used for this article was captured by Kim Passmore
+*Kim Passmore captured the featured image used for this article

 **This article contains affiliate links, which means if you happen to book something through the link, I may receive a small commission at no extra cost to you.